 6 Nov 2019

-Jim Prior writes in Fast Company on the roles of brand in the streaming wars.
+Jim Prior writes in Fast Company on why brand matters to channels and streaming platforms.

 Here in the UK, I’ve just finished watching HBO’s Succession on Amazon Prime.
 Meanwhile, one family member is watching The Big Bang Theory on Netflix, while another is also watching the former CBS hit on broadcast TV but in a different sequence.
 They are both alive in the same universe but at different times.
 My Samsung TV’s proprietary user interface includes a platform app bar at the bottom of the screen that seems to stretch to infinity—and that’s even before the launch of new subscription services from HBO Max, Disney, Britbox, and whatever else is in the pipeline.